-

 Faculty Dedicated to Your Personal and Professional Growth

-As demand for professional social workers is on the rise, the online MSW program offers students the chance to learn from experienced, practicing social workers who bring real-world insight into coursework.
+As demand for professional social workers is on the rise, the online Master of Social Work program offers students the chance to learn from experienced, practicing social workers who bring real-world insight into coursework.
 Students and faculty develop personal relationships and benefit from individual support to ensure students are prepared for the challenges and rewards of modern social work practice.
 Our faculty integrate real-world perspectives and develop enriching internship partnerships that build on generalist knowledge and extend competencies through trauma-informed clinical approaches to strengthen students’ practical application of theory.

 From Student to Professional: Licensing in Social Work